What is KiwiSaver?

 3. I have to go with the KiwiSaver provider my employer has selected

 Employers can select a provider for you, otherwise one of nine default providers will be assigned.
-Either way, you don’t actually need to be stuck in a default scheme.
+Either way, you don’t actually need to be stuck with a provider.
 You have the freedom to choose the provider you want, at any time.
 But before you do, keep in mind that talking to a KiwiSaver Adviser can give you the extra knowledge you need to make an informed decision.
-It is good to be aware of the scheme you are in, as default schemes may not suit every person.
+It is good to be aware of the provider you are in, as default providers may not suit every person.

 Depending on your time horizon, even putting away as little as $10 per week can leave you with a healthy nest egg when you retire.